tranbachtrung/MECC2024-180/README.md

 Please read the 'main.m' file to get started with the computational example.
 To quickly run the code (bypassing the model compilation of Section 1, 2, 4, and 5), run 'main_quick_run.m'.

-The results of the computational example is saved in the folder ./paper_results for ease of reference.
-Running this code online will save the results to ./results.
-Note that if the model (Section 1, 2, 4, and 5) and the run settings (Secion 6) do not change, the figures in ./paper_results and ./results would be identical.
+The results of the computational example is saved in the folder 'paper_results' for ease of reference.
+Running this code online will save the results to 'results'.
+Note that if the model (Section 1, 2, 4, and 5) and the run settings (Secion 6) do not change, the figures in 'paper_results' and 'results' would be identical.